cicelynoto/seahorse/README.md

 # TailwindCSS Snowpack Starter

-A simple TailwindCSS and Snowpack starter template.
+CMN- A simple TailwindCSS and Snowpack starter template.
 Helpful for designers wanting to have a fast and easy starting point for mocking up web pages with TailwindCSS.

 To get started: